ICF supports multiple connector types, based on the implementation of the

 This section outlines the different connector types.

 The basic connector is a non-poolable connector.
 Each operation is executed on a new instance of the connector.
-ICF creates a new instance of the Connector class and uses a new or existing instance of the connector configuration to initialise the instance before the operation is executed.
+ICF creates a new instance of the Connector class and uses a new or existing instance of the connector configuration to initialize the instance before the operation is executed.
 After the execution, ICF disposes of the connector instance.

 - Poolable Connector